 - More tips on how to get the different types of supplements done quickly (ups your hourly rate) and well (increases the likelihood you’ll win more projects)

 - Expanded list of the different types of related work you can do

 When Will the Third Edition Be Available?

-My best estimate: late winter, 2018.
+My best estimate: spring, 2018.
 I’m busy with freelance writing projects, plus finishing up the final tasks involved with new editions of two of my Northern California hiking guidebooks.

 But getting the new edition out is very important to me, so I’m making it a high priority.

 Ask in the comments below…